ibm-cos-help/content-deliver-network/attach-edgecast-cdn-account-sl-object-storage.md

         </tbody>
 </table>

-## Enable your container(s) for public CDN access
+## Enable your container(s) for public Storage CDN access

 ### If you primarily wish to use the Control portal:

  1. Log in to the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}, and navigate to **Storage** > **Object Storage**.

- 2. Select the account then the Data center where your containers exist.
+ 2. Select the account then the Data center where your containers exist. <br/>
        **Note**: if you only have one object storage account, a DC list rather than an account list is displayed.

  3. Click once on a container you wish to make public.